-DOEE currently operates NO_2 monitors at three (3) sites collocated with ozone measurement sensors.
-The NO-NO2-NO_x Thermo-42i analyzers are operated year-round and are located at the River Terrace, McMillan, and Takoma Recreation Center sites.
+DOEE currently operates NO_2 monitors at four (4) sites collocated with ozone measurement sensors.
+The NO-NO2-NO_x Thermo-42i analyzers are operated year-round and are located at the River Terrace, McMillan, Near-road, and Takoma Recreation Center sites.
+The true-NO2 API model T500U-CAPS sampler has been deployed since January 2020 at McMillan.

 RA-40: The monitoring regulations for the 2010 NO_2 NAAQS say that the EPA Regional Administrator can require a minimum of forty (40) monitors to be sited inside or outside of CBSAs nationwide in locations with "susceptible and vulnerable" populations.
-The community-level NO2 network monitors are called "RA-40" designated monitors.
-DOEE and EPA assigned a RA-40 designation to the NO2 monitor at the River Terrace station.
+The community-level NO_2 network monitors are called "RA-40" designated monitors.
+DOEE and EPA assigned a RA-40 designation to the NO_2 monitor at the River Terrace station.

 Total Reactive Nitrogen Oxides (NO_y): In January 2011, DOEE installed an Ecotech EC9843 model NO_y analyzer at the McMillan NCore station.
-This is a chemiluminesence-based analyzer that uses a high-performance NO_y converter to measure trace levels of NO_y and NO.
+DOEE replaced an EcoTech EC9843 analyzer with Teledyne API model T200U in July 2017.
+These samplers are a chemiluminesence-based analyzers that uses a high-performance NO_y converter to measure trace levels of NO_y and NO.